-Press the <▲><▼> buttons to choose an item, and then press the <◀><▶> buttons to choose an option
+Press the <▲><▼> buttons to choose an item, and then press the <◀><▶> buttons to choose an option.

-to one coo an option.

-Default Matches current printer settings.
+Default Matches current printer settings. Øj .
 Date Prints images with the date added.

-97 File No. Prints images with the file number added.
+File No. Prints images with the file number added.
 Both Prints images with both the date and file number added.

-Off

-Default Matches current printer settings.

-Off

-☆ On Uses information from the time of shooting to print under optimal settings.
+Off ₽ Default Matches current printer settings.
+Off On Uses information from the time of shooting to print under optimal settings.
 Red-Eye 1 Corrects red-eye.
 Dj No. of Copies Choose the number of copies to print.

-Cropping Specify a desired image area to print (Q 123).

-Paper Settings Specify the paper size, layout, and other details (123).
+Cropping Specify a desired image area to print (2269).
+Paper Settings Specify the paper size, layout, and other details (270).